Berenberg Maintains Applied Materials (AMAT) Buy Recommendation

 VFINX - Vanguard 500 Index Fund Investor Shares holds 19,673K shares representing 2.34% ownership of the company.
 In it's prior filing, the firm reported owning 19,888K shares, representing a decrease of 1.09%.
 The firm increased its portfolio allocation in AMAT by 15.71% over the last quarter.

-Geode Capital Management holds 15,871K shares representing 1.89% ownership of the company.
-In it's prior filing, the firm reported owning 15,911K shares, representing a decrease of 0.25%.
-The firm increased its portfolio allocation in AMAT by 16.35% over the last quarter.
+Geode Capital Management holds 16,991K shares representing 2.02% ownership of the company.
+In it's prior filing, the firm reported owning 15,871K shares, representing an increase of 6.59%.
+The firm increased its portfolio allocation in AMAT by 13.96% over the last quarter.

 Applied Materials Background Information